FIWARE/tutorials.Historic-Context-Flume/README.md

-To read MySQL data from the command-line, we will need access to the `mysql` client, to do this, run an interactive instance of the `mysql` image supplying the connection string as shown to obtain a command line prompt:
+To read MySQL data from the command-line, we will need access to the `mysql` client, to do this, run an interactive instance of the `mysql` image supplying the connection string as shown to obtain a command-line prompt:

 ```console
 docker run -it --rm  --network fiware_default mysql mysql -h mysql-db -P 3306  -u root -p123